KNOWLEDGE BASE Direct Mail Marketing In The UK

 What are the risks of non-compliance?

 The Information Commissioner’s Office is charged with the enforcement of the DPA.
 Any breach of the DPA could result in an Enforcement Notice, which if not complied with, could result in criminal prosecution.
-The imposition of a fine of up to?500,000 could be imposed for the most serious breaches of the DPA.
+The imposition of a fine of up to up to £20 million could be imposed for the most serious breaches of the DPA.
 The Information Commissioner’s Office provides regularly updated information on its enforcement actions online.

 Privacy and Electronic Communications (EC Directive) Regulations